 Elizabeth Bogle is an associate in the firm’s Environmental Department.
-Prior to pursuing her legal career, Elizabeth earned a masters in sustainable studies with a focus on watershed policy and pollutant management and worked for over 5 years as an environmental scientist on various site remediation and due diligence matters throughout the eastern United States.
-She has developed remedial strategies and been responsible for project management and regulatory interactions for a wide variety of remediation projects, ranging from tank removals to complex superfund sites.
+Prior to pursuing her legal career, Elizabeth earned a Masters in sustainable studies with a focus on watershed policy and pollutant/waste stream management and worked for over 5 years as an environmental scientist on various site remediation and due diligence matters throughout the United States.
+She has developed remedial strategies and been responsible for project management and regulatory interactions for a wide variety of remediation projects, ranging from tank removals to complex industrial sites.

 As published in: NJ Cannabis Insider May 3, 2018